dmerejkowsky/blog/content/post/0071-giving-mypy-a-go.md

         raise GitLabAPIError(url, status_code, response.text)
 ```

 This one is slightly more interesting.
-It is located near the previous one and handles errors for the calls to the GitLab API which returns json objects.
+It is located near the previous one and handles errors for the calls to the GitLab API which returns JSON objects.

 We of course have to catch 500 errors, which hopefully happen not often.

 In case of a status code between 400 and 499, we know there was a problem in the request we made, but we need to tell the user why the request was rejected.

-Most of the time the GitLab API returns a json object containing a `error` or `message` key, but sometimes neither keys is found in the returned json object, and sometimes no valid json object is returned at all.
+Most of the time the GitLab API returns a JSON object containing a `error` or `message` key, but sometimes neither key is found in the returned object, and sometimes the text of the response is not even valid JSON code.

-So we have to check for both keys in the json object, and if not found (if we exit the for loop), just store the entire JSON response in the exception.
+So we have to check for both keys in the JSON object, and if not found (if we exit the for loop), just store the entire JSON response in the exception.

 <center>⁂</center>